rakeshrapaka/Robotics_ros-and-beyond/README.md

-# 🤖 Rakesh's Personal Robotics Learning Track
+# 🤖 Robotics Learning Track

 Welcome to my self-guided Robotics journey!
-This repository contains beginner-friendly, bite-sized lessons I've followed with the help of a personal tutor (ChatGPT), designed to build deep understanding through analogies, practical thinking, and real-world exercises.
+This repository contains beginner-friendly, bite-sized lessons I've followed with the help of a personal tutor , designed to build deep understanding through analogies, practical thinking, and real-world exercises.

 ---